-The cardinal sin when it comes to setting employee of the month criteria is not to disclose it.
-Employees who do not clearly understand what is sought of them cannot ostensibly be expected to ace those requirements.
+When it comes to setting employee of the month criteria, the cardinal sin is not to disclose it.
+Employees who do not clearly understand what is sought of them cannot ace those requirements.

-It doesn't always require elaborate programs or financial incentives to motivate employees as a simple 'thank you' often goes a long way in making them feel valued and appreciated.
+It doesn't always require elaborate programs or financial incentives to motivate employees, as a simple thank you often go a long way in making them feel valued and appreciated.

-Published in the Journal of Organizational Behaviour Management, Douglas A. Johnson and Alyce M. Dickinson conducted a thorough analysis of employee of the month program examples and came up with a few startling insights.
+Published in the Journal of Organizational Behaviour Management, Douglas A. Johnson and Alyce M. Dickinson conducted a thorough analysis of employee of the month program examples.
+They came up with a few startling insights.
 After running two simulated programs on a control group, they found that;

-The authors further explain that the negative impact of the program could magnify should the criterion for earning the reward not be specific.
-While this data might initially seem counter-intuitive, it is worth examining it in further detail as the implications of these experiments, when applied to most offices, can be very vast.
+The authors further explain that the program's negative impact could magnify should the criterion for earning the reward not be specific.
+While this data might initially seem counter-intuitive, it is worth examining it in further detail as the implications of these experiments can be immensely vast when applied to most offices.

-It is therefore imperative that businesses must invest as much time and effort designing employee recognition schemes as they do implement it.
+Therefore, businesses must invest as much time and effort in designing employee recognition schemes as they implement them.
 Being conscious of the pitfalls of a poorly-designed recognition scheme and eliminating them is the first step employers must take while structuring a program that works.

-The most massive revelation when it comes to employee recognition schemes is that frequent and focused outreach is certain to have a significantly larger impact than a scattered program.
+The most massive revelation regarding employee recognition schemes is that frequent and focused outreach is certain to have a significantly more significant impact than a scattered program.

-Also, it is of utmost importance that the reward is tied not just to specific productivity numbers, but several aspects of performance.
+Also, it is of utmost importance that the reward is tied to specific productivity numbers and several aspects of performance.